The Jeepspeed XJ platform – built to go fast, run desert trails, and take a beating. At least as much as a mid-size unibody SUV can withstand. . .

 Jeepspeed XJ Unibody Stiffening

-The first thing any Cherokee enthusiast will tell you is to watch that “frame” or you’ll have a crumpled ball of tinfoil for a Jeep before long.
+The first thing any Cherokee enthusiast will tell you is to watch that “frame” or you’ll be left with a crumpled ball of tinfoil for a Jeep.

 Traditional kits on the market remedy this with a few cuts of 3/16″ steel strategically welded into the highest stress areas.
-While this is often sufficient, it can still leave weak spots as the impact is transferred into the unbraced areas between these heavy-gauge plates.
+While this is often sufficient, it can still leave weak spots as the impact is transferred into unbraced areas between the heavy-gauge plates.

 On the advice of a local race truck fabricator, the 2000 XJ build took a different DIY route: 1/8″ thick bumper-to-bumper unibody plating with fishplates throughout.
 The bumper-to-bumper design should leave less exposed stress points between plated sections.
 The shift to 1/8″ thickness kept the rig on the lighter side while giving a total 3/16″ chassis thickness between the new and existing layers of steel.